GordStephen/charinghousegardens/index.md

 ---
 layout: wide
+title: Welcome to Charing House Gardens Bed & Breakfast
 ---

-# Welcome to Charing House Gardens

 Charing House has two second floor rooms ideal for nightly, weekly, or monthly accommodation in a large executive home.
 Located in a quiet suburb of west Ottawa, it is a fifteen minute drive to downtown.
 Access is easy from Highways 416 and 417.
 Parking is available at no charge.